-An irresistible debut set in London during World War II about an adventurous young woman who becomes a secret advice columnist— a warm, funny, and enormously moving story for fans of The Guernsey Literary and Potato Peel Pie Society and Lilac Girls.
+This charming, irresistible debut novel set in London during World War II about a young woman who longs to be a war correspondent and inadvertently becomes a secret advice columnist is “a jaunty, heartbreaking winner” (People)—for fans of The Guernsey Literary and Potato Peel Pie Society and Lilac Girls.

-Mrs. Bird is very clear: letters containing any Unpleasantness must go straight in the bin.
-But when Emmy reads poignant notes from women who may have Gone Too Far with the wrong men, or who can’t bear to let their children be evacuated, she is unable to resist responding.
-As the German planes make their nightly raids, and London picks up the smoldering pieces each morning, Emmy secretly begins to write back to the readers who have poured out their troubles.
+Mrs. Bird is very clear: letters containing any Unpleasantness must go straight into the bin.
+But as Emmy reads the desperate pleas from women who many have Gone Too Far with the wrong man, or can’t bear to let their children be evacuated, she begins to secretly write back to the readers who have poured out their troubles.

 AJ Pearce grew up in Hampshire, England.
 She studied at the University of Sussex and Northwestern University.
-A chance discovery of a 1939 women’s magazine became the inspiration for her first novel, Dear Mrs. Bird.
-She lives in the south of England and is at work on her second book.
+A chance discovery of a 1939 women’s magazine became the inspiration for her international bestseller, Dear Mrs. Bird, the first novel in The Emmy Lake Chronicles.
+She lives in the south of England.